brevzin/cpp_proposals/2996_reflection/reflection.md

   * fix wording bug that prevents application of `value_of` to a reflection of a local variable in a `consteval` function
   * clarify in note for `substitute` that instantiation may be triggered if needed to deduce a placeholder type
   * clarify which members of closure types are _members-of-representable_
-  * fix wording bug in _members-of-reachable_ related to complete-class contexts
+  * fix wording bug in _members-of-reachable_ related to complete-class contexts; rename to "_members-of-precedes_"
   * remove idempotency from `define_aggregate`
 * fleshed out revision history for R8